dataronio/juvix/doc/CONTRIBUTING.md

 Name your feature branches with a name or handle of the branch owner as a prefix, followed by a brief description preceded by a slash, e.g. `cwgoes/eal-inference-bugfix`.

 Pushing minor changes (typo fixes) to another person's branch is fine.
 Ask before pushing major changes.
+## Version changelogs

+The format for the changelog follows the PVP format below.

+A.B.C.D

+A and B are both major versions.
+C is the Minor version, and D is the patch, in other words it looks like

+Major.Major.Minor.Patch

+Major version bumps typically refer to major releases or breaking changes we are including.
+Smaller milestones typically bump the Minor version.
+Patchs are more minor "patches" that incremently improve the system without being significant enough to be a new minor version.

+Individual pull requests will typically bump the patch number, however upon massive changes or breaking changes can change the Minor and or Major versions.

+Major release will bump the major version, milestones bump the minor version, and pull requests bump the patch number.

+Every pull request should thus update the Changelog file in the root directory with what is changed.

 ## Reviews & merging